SteeltoeOSS/Steeltoe/src/SteelToe.Security.Authentication.CloudFoundry/Readme.md

 ## Using OAuth2 Single Signon

-The `AddCloudFoundryAuthentication()` call configures and adds the CloudFoundry authentication service to the ServiceCollection and the `UseCloudFoundryAuthentication()` call adds the CloudFoundry authentication middleware to the pipeline.
+The `AddCloudFoundryAuthentication()` call configures and adds the CloudFoundry OAuth2 authentication service to the ServiceCollection and the `UseCloudFoundryAuthentication()` call adds the CloudFoundry middleware to the pipeline.
 ```
 using SteelToe.Security.Authentication.CloudFoundry;
 using SteelToe.Extensions.Configuration;